Andreas-Steven/Andreas-Steven/README.md

 ## 🧑‍💻 About Me

 - 💼 Backend Developer focusing on clean architecture and best practices
-- ⚙️ Passionate about APIs, databases, and system design
+- ⚙️ Passionate about REST APIs, databases, and system design
 - 🧪 Enjoy writing tests and ensuring code quality
 - 📚 Continuously learning about backend performance and security